"A wizard's dark destiny, a woman's revenge, even a robot's search for his soul. Seven amazing adventures that weave into one — yours."

 Opium Den: In Kyo.
 BlackX runs their drug operations from it.

 Optional Party Member: There's a grand total of 31 recruitable characters, though depending on who you're playing, the number is closer to 20.
-That said, all but one of the protagonists can be recruited in another's game.
+That said, all but two of the protagonists can be recruited in another's game.

 Our Vampires Are Different: Mystics are basically vampires.
 They're immortal, can be created from humans, some of them sleep in coffins (the princesses are shown to, but everyone else we dunno), and many of them are nobles.
 But they don't drink blood.
 They have mystic weapons that absorb souls.